contributed by Krish Kupathil, Mobiliya

 Considered from this angle the challenge is really an opportunity to merge the ubiquity and deep capacity of information present in these platforms with the inspiration and commitment of teachers to students constantly improving and dedicated to advanced learning.
 Social learning is already proving to be not just an alternative system, but the growing norm and tool that will shape the education of tomorrow.

 Content gamification is yet another vital aspect of social learning.
-As educators, it is important to have a LMS that goes beyond the standard leader boards, point, or level system.
-Number games, word puzzles, and even inter-team quiz contests after the end of every chapter or section can truly get the ball rolling, leading to more learners participating, working in groups and getting more engaged.
+As educators, it is important to have an LMS (here are a few LMS Design Tips) that goes beyond the standard leader boards, point, or level system.
+Number games, word puzzles, and even inter-team quiz contests after the end of every chapter or section can truly get the ball rolling, leading to more learners participating, working in groups, and getting more engaged.

 Students of today are the workforce of tomorrow.
 Future workplaces are all about using modern tools of communication and collaboration to work in virtual teams spread across locations.
 Thus, social learning at an early age is now essential to create a future-ready skilled workforce that is adept at self-organized learning, knowledge sharing, and working seamlessly with teams.